DarshanASC6/Conversation-Bot/README.md

 # Conversation Bot
 I'm an antisocial SOB.
 As such, I coded a bot in Python that simulates a conversation with me, but badly.
+Or perhaps a bit too well.
 Yay.

 # How to use it:
 Enter anything.
 A question, a statement, etc. The bot will respond to it accordingly.
 But not really though, because that would require more time and effort.

 *Note: THIS IS A JOKE.*
 This is meant as a fun, passion project.
 The description above is a joke.
-Relax.
+My slow desent into late-night insanity, however, not so much.

 # Requirements:
-- pyaudio
+- playsound
     - Responsible for playing audio without opening up the default music playing program.
 I think.

 - gTTS